Estimated reading time: 8 minutes

 - Driving– If you want to drive in Antwerp, consider renting a car.

-For more information about how to get around Kyiv, see Wikitravel.
+For more information about how to get around Antwerp, see Wikitravel.

 Where To Stay In Antwerp